holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 I want to emphasize that—to my knowledge—there are no experimental data that directly resolve the 3D molecular structure of CTA plastics.
 As a result, several assumptions must be made in order to construct a physically reasonable starting model.

-First, I assume that glucose residues adopt the <sup>4</sup>C<sub>1</sub> chair conformation, based on (a) experimental crystal structures of related carbohydrates in the Protein Data Bank and (b) quantum mechanical calculations identifying <sup>4</sup>C<sub>1</sub> as the lowest-energy pucker.
+First, I assume that glucose residues adopt the <sup>4</sup>C<sub>1</sub> chair conformation, based on (a) experimental crystal structures of related carbohydrates in the Protein Data Bank (Agirre et al. 2015) and (b) theoretical approaches suggesting it is the lowest-energy pucker (Appell et al. 2004).
 For readers unfamiliar with pyranose ring puckering notation: the number or letter shown as a superscript is above the plane of the ring, while subscripts are below.
 The unmarked “C” denotes a chair conformation.
 So <sup>4</sup>C<sub>1</sub> indicates that carbon 4 is above and carbon 1 is below the ring plane.

 Second, I assume that the polymer chains are randomly coiled and entangled, in line with the general consensus in polymer science regarding the morphology of amorphous thermoplastics.